ZacGeurts/2PlayerLines-Plus/README.md

 A 2 player (controllers) line game.<BR />
 Quickstart: Steer with triggers and press buttons.<BR />
 If you have Linux you can grab the zip from the releases on the top right.<BR />
+The Green code button at the top will download the zip to build the latest version.<BR />
 Songgen creates and plays music .song files.<BR />
 <BR />
 Type `make` to build linesplus and songgen.
 Needs OpenGL (Mesa) and SDL2.<BR />